jdbirla/jd-dev-notes/docs/devops/FSP_Deployment.md

 docker logs -f container-id
 ```
 - JD Practice
-- As We need to connect postgress DB we need `psql` client there are two way for this either we can install psql in EC2 using
+- **As We need to connect postgress DB we need `psql` client there are two way for this either we can install psql in EC2 using
   `sudo apt update
-sudo apt install postgresql-client` or we can run docke image of postgress DB which will default provid the psql client
+sudo apt install postgresql-client` or we can run docker image of postgress DB and bash into enter into psql**

 ```sh

 [ec2-user@ip-172-31-14-241 ~]$ sudo -i